5 Tips For Mindful Eating

 Mindful eating, like meditation, requires you to have a moment of calm.
 How can sitting down at the table while hungrily chowing down a meal also resemble meditation and mindfulness?

-Mindful eating doesn’t have to be a laborious process; a simple shift of focus can help you tap the benefits of this healthy habit.
+Mindful eating doesn’t have to be a laborious process; a simple shift of focus can help you tap into the benefits of this healthy habit.
 And you don’t need to be mindful through the meal.

 “A simple mindful eating exercise can be done with any meal,” says Diana Winston, director of Mindfulness Education at UCLA’s Mindful Awareness Research Center, and author of “The Little Book of Being.”
 She adds, “If you have time, you could do it for the whole meal or you can just do it with the first few bites.”